Gibbon: Behavior

 Like all primates, gibbons are social animals.
 They are strongly territorial, and defend their boundaries with vigorous visual and vocal displays.
 The vocal element, which can often be heard for distances up to 1 km, consists of a duet between a mated pair, with their young sometimes joining in.
 In most species, males and some females sing solos to attract mates, as well as advertise their territories.
 The song can be used to identify not only which species of gibbon is singing, but also the area from which it comes.

 Gibbons often retain the same mate for life, although they do not always remain sexually monogamous.
 In addition to extra-pair copulations, pair-bonded gibbons occasionally "divorce".
+About 10% of gibbon groups studied in the wild contained more than two adults.
+In these cases, the limitation of food availability on group size may be relaxed, allowing more adults to congregate together without a significant increase in competition.

 Gibbons are among nature's best brachiators.
 Their ball-and-socket wrist joints allow them unmatched speed and accuracy when swinging through trees.
 Nonetheless, their mode of transportation can lead to hazards when a branch breaks or a hand slips, and researchers estimate that the majority of gibbons suffer bone fractures one or more times during their lifetimes.
 They are the fastest of all tree-dwelling, nonflying mammals.
 On the ground, gibbons tend to walk bipedally, and their Achilles tendon morphology is more similar to that of humans than that of any other ape.

 Diet

 Gibbons' diets are about 60% fruit-based, but they also consume twigs, leaves, insects, flowers, and occasionally birds' eggs.
+Levels of frugivory vary between populations and species of gibbons and are best predicted by local fruit availability.
+The most folivorous gibbon species come from the genus Nomascus, whose higher reliance on leaves is thought to be because they live in high altitude seasonal habitats that lack year-round abundant fruits.